openebs-archive/openebs-docs/docs/prerequisites.md

 Installation of the iSCSI initiator service and tools depends on your host O/S or the kubelet container.
-You can follow the below steps for installation / verification of the required packages.
+You can follow the below steps for installation/verification of the required packages.
 It is a mandatory step to verify the iSCSI services and make sure that it is running on all the worker nodes.
-OpenEBS uses iSCSI protocol to connect to the block volumes.
+OpenEBS uses the iSCSI protocol to connect to the block volumes.

 <h3><a class="anchor" aria-hidden="true" id="ubuntu"></a>Ubuntu</h3>